 David Wanczyk reading from Beep.

 I host a semi-regular book club for students called the Papercuts.
-This semester's selections include Tara Westover's Educated, Steven Pinker's Enlightenment Now, and Michelle Obama's Becoming.
+Recent selections include Tara Westover's Educated, Steven Pinker's Enlightenment Now, and Michelle Obama's Becoming.

 I've assisted in this annual English department tradition the past several years.
 Students meet for weeks prior to the ball to learn period dances — Mr. Beverage's Maggot, the Ship's Cook, and the Physical Snob, for example — as well as customs such as fan etiquette and appropriate terms of address.
 The ball itself draws interested students from across the campus.